The EUROPEAN SOCIETY OF INTENSIVE CARE MEDICINE COVID-19 Project (UNITE-COVID ed2021)

 Aims

-This study will provide answers to the following questions from a global perspective:
+This study aimed to provide answers to the following questions from a global perspective:

 Why?